 Undertaking an MPhil or PhD

 The School of Social Sciences offers opportunities to study for an MPhil or PhD by research.
 Supervision is available by full-time or part-time study and can sometimes be provided by distance learning.
+Please find further details of who to contact here.

 Supporting your studies